postmanlabs/labs-docs/_posts/01_postman/07_team_library/2017-05-04-activity_feed_and_restoring_collections.md

 warning: false
 ---

 An activity feed is a list of events that displays updates to Postman data in an interactive interface.
-It's useful to keep track of changes to your private and team collections by different users across the team.
+You can use the activity feed to keep track of changes to your private and team collections by different users across the team.

 The activity feed also lets you rollback a collection and restore it to any previous point in time.